Poor Man’s Pasta is a hearty, yet simple pasta dish made with a few inexpensive ingredients. It’s cheesy, garlicky, creamy, and very rich in flavour!

-The name of this recipe may ring true in respect to the ingredients needed to prepare it, however, the same statement cannot be applied to the taste of this pasta dish.
-Poor Man’s Pasta is what I’ve heard it referred to in the past, but recently, one of my friends called it Coin Pasta.
+The name of this recipe may ring true in respect to the ingredients needed to prepare it.
+However, the same statement cannot be applied to the taste of this pasta dish.
+Poor Man’s Pasta is what I’ve heard it referred to in the past.
+Recently though, one of my friends called it Coin Pasta.
 (A play on the cheap ingredients.)

 This dinner is filling and satisfying, and truth be told, any additional food items, such as bread or a salad, is not needed at all!
-It is worth noting that this pasta appeals to the most ravenous meat-eater as well as the most delicate palette.
-The leftovers from this pasta night were thoroughly enjoyed by my mother, who think vegetarians are weird, and by my daughter, who has very picky taste buds.
+It is worth noting that this pasta appeals to the most ravenous meat-eater as well as the most delicate palate.
+The leftover pasta was thoroughly enjoyed by my mother, who cannot fathom why someone would choose to be a vegetarian.
+And by my daughter, who has very picky taste buds.

-So, you see, Poor Mans’ Pasta is a dish that is made with whatever you have on hand.
+So, you see, Poor Man’s Pasta is a dish that can be prepared with whatever you have on hand.
 Pasta, milk or cream, salt, pepper, and butter or oil, are pretty much a staple in any home.
 Adding in the cheese and whatever veggies you have on hand makes a wonderful, simple, rustic dinner.

 - 2 cups heavy cream